 Minor in Human Rights in Engineering (HRE)

 The Human Rights in Engineering academic minor is designed to create a human rights focused pathway through existing engineering major and CAP requirements, providing a foundation and framework that will enable engineering students to explore, discuss, and apply human rights frameworks in their personal and professional life as a globally responsible engineer.
 The skills, knowledge, and abilities gained from this minor prepares engineering students for careers that incorporate global development, social and corporate responsibility, sustainability, stakeholder engagement, full participation of marginalized communities, cross-cultural work environments, and equity-centered design.
 The Human Rights in Engineering minor features a unique interdisciplinary curriculum and a blend of coursework and experiential learning opportunities.
-The minor is a result of a partnership between the School of Engineering’s Ethos Center, UD’s Human Rights Center, and the Human Rights Studies Program that serves the dual purpose of applying engineering and technology to advance, promote, and increase access to Human Rights, as well as infusing human rights principle, practices and approaches into engineering research and design.
+The minor is a result of a partnership between the School of Engineering’s Ethos Center, UD’s Human Rights Center, and the Human Rights Studies Program.

-Students minoring in "Human Rights in Engineering" must complete 15 credit hours, including a foundational course in human rights studies (HRS 200 - it is recommended that this is taken the second half of freshman year or during the sophomore year); 1 to 2 approved academic courses outside of engineering; 1 to 2 approved course in engineering or a closely related field (computer science, GIS); and 1 approved course that supplements and/or is connected with an intensive experiential learning opportunity integrating human rights and engineering design methods, systems-thinking, applied research, and or data analysis and validation.
+Students minoring in "Human Rights in Engineering" must complete 12 credit hours, including a foundational course in human rights studies (HRS 200 - it is recommended that this is taken the second half of freshman year or during the sophomore year); 1 to 2 approved academic courses outside of engineering; 1 to 2 approved course in engineering or a closely related field (computer science, GIS).
+One course must include a high impact experiential learning opportunity integrating human rights and engineering design methods, systems-thinking, applied research, and or data analysis and validation.
 Courses for this minor may double count with courses for other minors and majors and Common Academic Program requirements.
 Students desiring to minor in Human Rights in Engineering should notify their advisors and the Director of the Ethos Center in the School of Engineering.

 Required Foundational Course 1 | 3 | |